The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: Conclusions

-In the second part of the work, within the framework of the holographic duality between the Rindler-AdS space and the accelerated $\mathcal{N}=4$ super Yang-Mills plasma, we find analytic expressions for the distance~\eqref{eq:result:L:rindler-ads} and static potential~\eqref{eq:result:V:rindler-ads:1},~\eqref{eq:result:V:rindler-ads:2} between quarks in terms of the elliptic integrals.
-We show that the distance between quarks decreases, the static potential between them increases, and the deconfinement phase transition temperature, $T_{\dec} = (\pi/3) T_H = a_c/6$, increases with an acceleration, $a_c$.
+In the last part of the work, within the framework of the holographic duality between the Rindler-AdS space and the accelerated $\mathcal{N}=4$ SYM plasma, we find analytic expressions for the distance~\eqref{eq:result:L:rindler-ads} and static potential~\eqref{eq:result:V:rindler-ads:1},~\eqref{eq:result:V:rindler-ads:2} between quarks in terms of the elliptic integrals.
+Analyzing their asymptotics, we observed that the high Hawking temperature (high acceleration or small curvature) limits of the Rindler-AdS results come to the conformal expressions obtained for a pure AdS.
+We shown that the distance between quarks decreases, the static potential between them increases, and the characteristic temperatures, $T_c = (\pi/3) T_H = a_c/6$ and $T_s \approx a_c/ (2\pi \cdot 0.5163)$, increase with an acceleration, $a_c$.
 However, we observe that an acceleration-scaled potential, $\tilde{V}=a_c V$, as a function of the acceleration-scaled distance, $\tilde{L}=a_c L$, does not depend on the certain value of the acceleration, $a_c$.
-This result, reflecting the scale invariance and self-similarity of the holographic setup, can be also obtained in the dimensionless metric after scaling of the coordinates onto the acceleration, $\tilde{x}_i = a_c x_i$, for which one obtains an universal value of the phase transition temperature, $\tilde{T}_{\dec} = (\pi/3) \tilde{T}_H = 1/6$.
+This result, reflecting self-similarity of the holographic setup, can be also obtained in the dimensionless metric after rescaling of the coordinates onto the acceleration, $\tilde{x}_i = a_c x_i$, for which one obtains universal values of the characteristic temperatures.

-Finally, we want to note that the interquark potential has a similar dependence on the distance as in the case of the $D$-brane~\cite{BRANDHUBER199836} and $D$-instanton~\cite{Chen:2022obe} in the AdS space, the Schwarzschild-AdS and Kerr-AdS black holes~\cite{PhysRevD.107.106017}, and other cases~\cite{White:2007tu, Dorn:2007zy, Chen:2023yug, Cheng:2025inr}.
+Finally, we want to note that the interquark potential obtained in the Rindler-AdS background has a similar dependence on the distance as in the case of the pure AdS~\cite{PhysRevLett.80.4859}, $D$-brane~\cite{BRANDHUBER199836} and $D$-instanton~\cite{Chen:2022obe} in the AdS space, the Schwarzschild-AdS and Kerr-AdS black holes~\cite{PhysRevD.107.106017}, and other cases~\cite{Avramis:2006em, White:2007tu, Dorn:2007zy, Chen:2023yug, Cheng:2025inr}.
 Therefore, we can conclude that this is a common feature of the simple string ansatz~\eqref{eq:rindler-ads:configuration:1} in the AdS-like backgrounds.

 \makeatletter